Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 One of the big specificities of the implementation of the decoder composition is that it is done using exceptions.
-You may have noticed that inside the `composedDecoder` function, the `decode` method and all its shorthand methods always returns the actual object, and never a `Decoder.State` in case of missing bytes or error.
+You may have noticed that inside the `composedDecoder` function, the `decode` method and all its shorthand methods always return the actual object, and never a `Decoder.State` in case of missing bytes or error.
 This is because the method will throw an exception if the actual `Decoder.decode` call does not return a `Decoder.State.Done` value.
 This exception will then be caught by the `composedDecoder` function, which will then return the `Decoder.State` value to the user.